Medusas71/Sailing-In-Space/TESTING.md

 *   iPhone 12
 *   iPhone 11
 *   iPhone 8 Plus
+*   Samsung 20 Plus
+*   Samsung A7 Tablet
 *   laptop
 *   desktop

 <details open>
 <summary><b>(click to expand or hide)</b></summary>

-The testing below is for an end user.
-This way they can check each step and verify the correct outcome.
+The testing below is for an end user, hence why it is in so much detail.
+This way anyone can check each step and verify the correct outcome.

 |Page   | Section | Action | Expected Behaviour | Result |
 | ----- | ------- | ------ | ------------------ | ------ |